developer029/developer029/README.md

-Currently working on ExoSim v1.0.1.
-Possibly a new simulator soon about the moons of the solar system.
+Currently working on ExoSim v1.1.0.
+Will add more stats added and a new feature to exoplanet/star pages.